-Here we will discuss Challenges faced Business to Cloud.
+Here we will discuss the Challenges faced Business to Cloud.
 The importance of cloud servers is vehemently increasing, as physical storage has become an archaic concept.
 The online storage of business information has several perquisites, and companies worldwide are extracting the benefits of this modern marvel.
 Cloud storage offers innumerable benefits such as scalability, reliability, backups, and so forth that both small businesses and mega-corporate houses can leverage to protect their precious data.
 However, like everything else in this world, cloud storage also comes with its fair share of challenges.
 However, before diving into the challenges that you face while moving your business to the cloud, let us first glance at some of the merits of cloud storage.

 Advantages of Opting for Cloud Storage for Your Business